carpentries-incubator/fair-bio-practice/_episodes/03-being-fair.md

 - "FAIR assures easy reuse of data underlying scientific findings"
 ---

+We have seen how Open practices can benefit both scientific community as a whole and individual practitioner.
-Thanks to funding bodies policies that mandate Open Access, there is a wide implementation of Open Access principles which result in easy access to more recent biomedical publications.
+The wide adoption of Open Access principles has resulted in an easy access to the recent biomedical publications.
-Unfortunately, the same cannot be said about data and software code that accompanies those publications.
+Unfortunately, the same cannot be said about data and software that accompanies those publications.

 > ## What is data